Secre-C/p5rpc.flowscriptframework/README.md

 Flowscript Framework is a Reloaded-II mod that allows modders to easily add new flowscript functions without having to replace existing ones.

 ## Usage
-Download the `p5rpc.flowscriptframework.interfaces` package from nuget, Then add this code to your mods mod.cs file:
+Download the `p5rpc.flowscriptframework.interfaces` package from nuget and add p5rpc.flowscriptframework as a dependency in your mods `ModConfig.json`, Then add this code to your mods mod.cs file:

 ``` C#
 var flowFrameworkontroller = _modLoader.GetController<IFlowFramework>();